cb-linux/breath/README.md

 See https://eupnea-linux.github.io/ for an awesome fork of Breath!

 Due to the burden of active maintenance on everything from the boot process to desktop environments, I'm discontinuing this project to work on more engaging projects.
-The #breath channel on the [Discord](https://discord.gg/djGdQczudU) will always be open for discussions over Breath and for the enthusiasts that do (or would like to) understand the codebase.
+The [Discord](https://discord.gg/Hb3GWSEA) will always be open for discussions over Breath and for the enthusiasts that do (or would like to) understand the codebase.

 Apacelus has a revival of the project located [here](https://eupnea-linux.github.io/).